BerkeleyLearnVerify/Scenic/docs/reference/operators.rst

 ---------------------------------------------------------
 Whether or not a position or `Object` is visible from a `Point` or `OrientedPoint`, accounting for occlusion.

-See :term:`visible region` for a discussion of the visibility model.
+See the :ref:`Visibility System <visibility>` reference for a discussion of the visibility model.

 .. _({vector} | {Object}) in {region}: